BlueJeansAndRain/NeedJS/README.md

         }
     },

+    // Module names to require before the main module.
+These are not the same
+    // as core modules.
+Core modules adjust resolver behavior for specific top
+    // level module names, but do not actually cause modules to be loaded
+    // until something requires that top-level name.
+Prerequires are required
+    // immediately before the main module.
+This should be an array of module
+    // names and/or Needy.Module instances.
+    prerequire: [
+        "needy-nodecore",
+        new Module("silly-walks", function(module, needy, global)
+        {
+            // Set or return exported API.
+        })
+    ],

     // Throw exceptions when require cannot resolve a module.
 The CommonJS
     // spec states that exceptions should be thrown if a module cannot be
     // resolved.
 However, it seems like there might be cases when silently